ziffmedia/nova-select-plus/readme.md

 ## Description & Use Cases

-This Nova component was built to satisfy the use cases just beyond Nova's built-in <select> component.
+This Nova component was built to satisfy the use cases just beyond Nova's built-in `<select>` component.
 Here are some scenarios where you might want `SelectPlus` (which uses `vue-select`) over the simple `Select`:

 #### Select For BelongsToMany and MorphsToMany On the Form Screen

 The default Nova experience for `BelongsToMany` and `MorphsToMany` is to have a separate UI screen for attaching/detaching and syncing relationships through a "Pivot" model.
-For simple relationships (relaionships that do not have addition pivot values or the only value in the pivot table is there for ordering), it is benefitial to move this Selection to the Form workflow instead of a separate workflow.
+For simple relationships (relationships that do not have addition pivot values or the only value in the pivot table is there for ordering), it is benefitial to move this Selection to the Form workflow instead of a separate workflow.